zegetech/zegetech.github.io/_posts/2018-10-29-what-and-why-docker.md

-To create a docker container, you first create a Docker file which is in turn used to build an image.
+To create a Docker container, you first create a Docker file which is in turn used to build an image.
 Now an image is an executable package that includes everything needed to run an application; the code, a runtime, libraries, environment variables, and configuration files.
 It is a complete application!!!!!

 An image is not a whole machine, you don't need that.
 Instead, an image sits on top of a machine, your machine.<br/>
 Using your image, you can now run a container.<br/>
 A container is a runtime instance of an image, what the image becomes in memory when executed (that is, an image with a state, or a user process).<br/>
 You can run as many containers as you want until you run out of processing power or RAM.